 If it is found that your tooth is broken below the gingival line or has resulted in damaged pulp, a tooth extraction may also be the option to pursue.
 Your oral health will greatly improve after having an implant placed thanks to its long-lasting durability and jawbone stimulation.

 Dental implants are worth the investment if you have grown tired of the downsides of missing teeth or removable dentures.
-Our dental implant dentists in Grand Rapids and Grand Haven, MI, are here to answer your questions about the procedure.
-Contact us online or call one of our MI Smiles Dental locations today to schedule your next appointment.
+Our Contact us online or call one of our MI Smiles Dental locations today to schedule your next appointment., are here to answer your questions about the procedure.